aesthetic-suite/framework/docs/style.md

 framework (like React), this process is entirely abstracted away, but the core concepts are nice to know.

-The first phase is defining and persisting the actual style sheet with `Aesthetic#registerStyleSheet`.
+The first phase is registering and persisting the actual style sheet with `Aesthetic#registerStyleSheet`.
 This method requires a unique style name as the 1st argument (this is used as a cache key) and the style sheet function as the 2nd argument.